 The opportunities at the new college are being promoted this month on social media using the hashtag, #doorsareopening

-The college is offering higher apprenticeships, HNC (Higher National Certificate) and CPD (Continued Professional Development) courses, all of which will be developed with industry employers and taught by specialists in the subject.
+The college is offering higher apprenticeships, HTC (Higher Technical Certificate) and CPD (Continued Professional Development) courses, all of which will be developed with industry employers and taught by specialists in the subject.

 Promotions will be appearing across social media and digital networks this month on platforms including Pinterest, Twitter, Facebook, Instagram and Spotify.
 Local newspapers and radio stations including Trax FM, Hallam FM and Free Radio FM are also on board to support the campaign.
 Bus and bus stop adverts are all set to appear throughout Birmingham and Doncaster over the course of the month.